Jean de Vivonne: Ordinary ambassador

-His residency of 10 1/2 years in Spain would be the fifth longest French diplomatic mission of his time, behind the ambassadorships of du Ferrier to Venezia (11.5 years), Jean de Liverdis to the Swiss Grauer Bund - Grey League (14.5 years), Guillaume Ancel to the Holy Roman Empire (17.5 years) and Danzay to Danmark (21 years).
+His residency of 10 1/2 years in Spain would be the fifth longest French diplomatic mission of his time, behind the ambassadorships of du Ferrier to Venice (11.5 years), Jean de Liverdis to the Swiss Grey League (14.5 years), Guillaume Ancel to the Holy Roman Empire (17.5 years) and Danzay to Denmark (21 years).
 As the latter decades of the sixteenth-century wore on ambassadorships trended towards longer and longer periods.

 In this office Saint-Gouard would be a subject of correspondence for Catherine, the queen mother.
 In total 53 letters survive from Catherine to Saint-Gouard covering both his roles in Madrid, and in Roma, an average of one every 96 days.
 She would be a considerable correspondent for him in turn, receiving 85 of his letters.
 Only three letters from Catherine to Saint-Gouard survive for the period 1572–1580.
 Gellard argues from this that given the regularity of her correspondence we have for the 1560s, this likely reflects a low survival rate of the queen's communication with her ambassador as opposed to a ceasing of communication.
 Nevertheless, the historian notes it is quite possible the death of the queen of Spain, Catherine's daughter |Élisabeth in 1568 would have caused a decrease in the quantity of communication.
 Correspondence with the queen mother was official diplomatic correspondence, and would be conducted in tandem with the correspondence to the king.
 Letters from each, and to each often composed the diplomatic 'packet' that the ambassador received and sent out to the French court.
 Despite this, the historian Ribera sees Catherine's role as a diplomatic correspondent becoming more secondary during Saint-Gouard's tenure in Spain, with the letters to her become more sparse in detail, with the understanding king Henri III was to confide the more elaborate details to her.
 Gellard disagrees with Ribera as to the simplicity of the correspondence imparted to Catherine.
 In his capacity as ambassador, Saint-Gouard would be unflappable in his devotion to both the king (first Charles, and then Henri) and the queen mother Catherine.

 In addition to his regular correspondence with the king and Catherine, Saint-Gouard would also exchange letters with the king's brother the duc d'Anjou (the future Henri III) in the early 1570s and with the sécretaire d'État (secretary of state) the seigneur de Villeroy the latter of whom was the recipient of 10% of his correspondence.
 During the reign of Henri III, Villeroy assumes the position of de facto minister of foreign affairs, hence his elevation as an important correspondent for Saint-Gouard.
 By the time of Saint-Gouard's successor Longlée's mission in Spain a quarter of diplomatic correspondence would be sent to Villeroy.